troytoman/takehome/README.md

   * Automate environment build through docker or vagrant.
 Didn't seem complicated enough to warrant the work here.
   * Complete examples in API Spec with full return samples
+  * Better packaging.
+Not quite a full python Package setup here.
 2. Tried to keep as true to the spec as possible.
 But, I would make a couple of API changes if possible.
   * I would change the users POST route so that it just went to '/users' vs '/users/<userid>'